MySQL Database Manager MCP server

 • get_chinese_initials: Convert Chinese field names to pinyin initials

-• get_db_health_running: Analyze MySQL server health status
+• get_db_health_running: Analyze MySQL health status

-• get_table_desc: Retrieve table structures from the database
+• get_table_desc: Search for table structures

 • get_table_index: Search for table indexes

-• get_db_health_index_usage: Analyze index usage and identify issues
+• get_db_health_index_usage: Analyze index usage statistics

 Usage Examples

-Creating a Table and Inserting Data
+Creating a Table

 # Task